errael/astrology-castro/README.md

 ###      Differences from "C"

 `castro` has a weird looking printf, see [castro printf](#castro-printf).
 And examples [cprintf.castro](examples.d/cprintf.castro) for a description that compiles and runs.

+####    macro function

+Macro functions use globals for function parameters.
+There is no stack; no recursion.

 ####    statement/expression differences